-Kreindler & Kreindler Is Dedicated to Protecting Those Injured by Negligent Property Owners
+Kreindler & Kreindler Is Dedicated to Protecting People Injured by the Negligence of Property Owners

 Days, weeks, and months went by with no corrective work being performed.
 Worse still, no scaffold or sidewalk shed was installed to protect pedestrians until the danger was resolved.

 A 2018 article in the Atlantic by writer Pippa Biddle mentioned this case among others in a piece about 19th century and early 20th-century fire escapes.
 Biddle notes, “fire escapes, initially invented to save people from danger, have become the cause of new peril.”

 Pianist Injured by Facade Collapse in Boston, Massachusettes

 Kreindler partner Anthony Tarricone is prosecuting a similar case in Boston, MA in which a crumbling piece of a building facade fell upon a young pedestrian from New York, while she vacationed late last year.
 That case is known as The Common Ground Façade Collapse and has many similarities to a recent midtown Manhattan tragedy.

 The Boston case involves the building parapet that hangs over a public sidewalk.
 Its unchecked decay was a public nuisance and the building was in deadly condition at the time of the incident.